 JavaScript has the ability to update content and initiate page modifications.
 This implies that the front-end may handle basic user interactions (or requests) like showing a calendar or verifying that the user has supplied a valid email address.
 More complicated requests are sent from the front-end to the back-end.

-How Does the Back-end Development Work?
+How Does Back-end Development Work?

 The server side that controls your website's general functioning is called the back-end.
 A request in HTTP format is sent from the front end of your application to the back-end whenever a user interacts with it.
 After processing the request, the application's back end responds.